“Modern exact clairvoyance,

 Taking his cue from Theosophy, Steiner called Anthroposophy "spiritual science."
 He also used such terms as "occult science" and "the science of initiation" — that is, the science that only occult initiates can practice.
 The central proposition is that by developing and employing exact clairvoyance, one can gain objective, "scientific" knowledge of the spirit realm.

-Steiner sometimes said that there is no inherent contradiction between conventional science — natural science, the science of the physical realm — and his higher "spiritual" of "occult" science.
+As I indicated earlier, Steiner sometimes said that there is no inherent contradiction between conventional science and his higher "spiritual" of "occult" science.
 Here, he says that conventional science, pursued properly, leads to spiritual science.
 On other occasions, however, Steiner stressed the conflicts between conventional science and spiritual science.
-See "Science".
+[See "Science".]
 Thus, Steiner wrote "Occult Science is the antithesis of Natural Science.” — Rudolf Steiner, AN OUTLINE OF OCCULT SCIENCE (Anthroposophic Press, 1972), preface to editions 16-20, p. xiv, GA 13.

 Steiner decried the abstract thinking that he said dominates modern consciousness.
-He argued that spiritual science and its clairvoyant insights need to suffuse our daily lives.
+(Intellect deals largely in abstractions.)
+Steiner argued that spiritual science and its clairvoyant insights need to suffuse our daily lives.
 Thus, one of his books bears the title INVESTIGATIONS IN OCCULTISM SHOWING ITS PRACTICAL VALUE IN DAILY LIFE (Putnam and Sons, 1929).

 See "The Center".

-Steiner taught that our current stage of evolution is extremely hardened and physical.
-We were more ethereal and spiritual in previous stages, and we will become so again, at higher levels, in future stages.
+Steiner taught that conditions in our current stage of evolution are extremely hardened and physical.
+We were more ethereal and spiritual in previous stages, he taught, and we will become so again, at higher levels, in future stages.
 [See "Future Stages".]

-Sleepwalkers are, as it were, moonstruck — they are strongly influenced by the astral forces of the Moon.
-They remind us of conditions that prevailed during Old Moon, and they give a hint of what is in store for us during Future Jupiter.
+Sleepwalkers are, as it were, moonstruck — they are strongly influenced by the astral forces of the Moon, Steiner indicated.
+Sleepwalkers remind us of conditions that prevailed during Old Moon, and they give a hint of what is in store for us during Future Jupiter.
 We were less densely physical during Old Moon, and we will have more conscious mastery of physical substances during Future Jupiter.

 This is the essence of "spiritual science," or Anthroposophy, as framed by Steiner: the spiritual discipline that enables one to consciously apprehend the spirit realm through the use of exact clairvoyance.